Where to go, What to see?

 Scenic drives with picture-postcard landscapes, national parks, historic buildings, underground lakes, family-friendly water parks or a show packed with acrobatics, dancing, gymnastics and visual effects.
-Here's our list of the best attractions in Mallorca.
-For further ideas, check out our tours & experiences section or things to do.
+Here’s our recommendations for the best attractions in Majorca.
+For further ideas, check out our tours & experiences section.

 A scenic drive, razor-edged cliffs, a windswept lighthouse & Eleonora’s falcons are all features of the northern tip of the 20 km Formentor peninsula, Cap de Formentor.
 During their migration periods, you will also see thousands of seabirds resting on the limestone peaks that jut far out to sea.
 This picture-postcard landscape is dotted with cliffs and pine groves and during the drive to the penisnsula, you will see jaw-dropping scenery with amazing opportunities to take photos along the way.